-605.7.4 QUORUM
+7.4.5.4 QUORUM

-A quorum of the Executive Committee shall consist of four (4) members of the Committee.
+A quorum of the Executive Committee shall consist of a majority of the members of the Committee.

 E. Report of Action to Board of Directors - At the next regular or special meeting of the Board of Directors, the Executive Committee shall make a report of its activities since the last Board of Director’s meeting for ratification or prospective modification or rescission, provided, however, that any action of the Executive Committee upon which a third party may have relied (e.g., by signing, or authorizing the signing of a contract) may not be modified or rescinded by the Board of Directors or the House of Delegates.